n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ::: tip 💡 Renaming a node
 You can rename the node with a name that’s more descriptive for your use case.
 There are two ways to do this:
-- Double-click on the node you want to rename, which will open the node window.
+- Double-click on the node to open the node window.
 Click on the name of the node in the top left corner of the window, rename it as you like, then click on the ✔ symbol to save the node under the new name.

 <figure><img src="./images/chapter-one/Renaming-node.gif" alt="Renaming a node from the window" style="width:100%"><figcaption align = "center"><i>Renaming a node from the window</i></figcaption></figure>